-Upper Mustang is an area that historically has been highly influenced by Tibet and indeed shares much culture, language and religion with its northern neighbor.
+Upper Mustang is an area that historically has been highly influenced by Tibet and shares cultures, languages and religion with its northern neighbour.
 It is now a refuge for Tibetan Buddhist shrines and monasteries and offers a rare view into the way of life and religion that has dominated this area of the world for so long.

 The heart of Mustang, both upper and lower is the Kali Gandaki River.
-This river, called the Thak Kola in lower Mustang and the Tsang-po in Upper Mustang, is considered the most holy river in Nepal.
+This river called the Thak Khola in lower Mustang and the Tsang-po in Upper Mustang, is considered the holiest river in Nepal.
 It flows from the Tibetan Plateau, cutting through the Himalaya and ends up flowing into the Ganges River of Northern India.
 The fact that it cuts through the mountains shows that it existed long before the mountains and created the river valley as the mountains grew up around it.
-As it flows between the Annapurna (8,091m, 26,492 ft) and Dhauligiri (8,167m, 26,795 ft.) massifs the Kali Gandeki forms the deepest river valley in the world.
+As it flows between the Annapurna (8,091m, 26,492 ft.) and Dhaulagiri (8,167m, 26,795 ft.) massifs the Kali Gandaki forms the deepest river valley in the world.

 Mustang is very rich in terms of biodiversity.
 The first comprehensive study was done in association with ACAP in 1994.
 The district stretches from the sub-tropical forests on the southern faces of the Annapurnas up to the alpine/sub-alpine valleys of the high Himalaya.
 It also bridges the eastern and western floral elements, the Kali Gandaki being a major divide for plant and animal species.
 These two factors give rise to an incredible variation in species of plants and animals.